Counseling Partners of Los Angeles

 Field Director

 Yoseline's journey with CPLA began in 2012 when CPLA was founded.
 In 2014, she became a board member as a CPLA Alumni.
 She served as a counselor to St. Thomas the Apostle School, St. Pius X - St. Matthias Academy (formerly known as the all-girl St. Matthias High School), and Baldwin Park Head Start.
 Yoseline has a Bachelor of Arts degree in Global Studies from UC Santa Barbara; a Master of Arts degree in Clinical Psychology, with a Child Studies Specialization from Antioch Los Angeles; and a Doctorate of Clinical Psychology degree from Antioch Santa Barbara.
 Yoseline's clinical training experiences have ranged from school counseling to community mental health at agencies such as: Outreach Concern, Inc., Star View Community Services, Children's Institute, Inc., and Cal State Long Beach Counseling and Psychological Services.
-She served two years as a Field Support Person for CPLA and is excited to embark on this new journey as Field Director!
-Yoseline thoroughly enjoys connecting with others and motivating them to reach their infinite potential.
+With two years as a Field Support Person (FSP) under her belt, she is able to fully support and lead the FSP team with crisis and intervention calls and administrative support for our counselors in her current role as Field Director.
+In addition to strengthening our school partnerships, Yoseline thoroughly enjoys connecting with others and motivating them to reach their infinite potential.
 Child at heart, she advocates for youth and their families, in effort to create a better society, one heart at a time.

 Picture